Virtual reality may not be in mainstream films, but it’s already hitting the indie movie scene in a big way.

 “I think there’s a huge interest in augmented reality, artificial intelligence, and now secondary sensors integrated with VR.”

 Each VR experience required free sign-ups, and from our experience, many of the films were raucous successes.
 Three hours after the start of the day, most of the VR films had hour-long wait times with some holding you back by three hours.
 The place was buzzing with a mixture of excited chatter and questions.
-All of the installations and VR experiences were in close proximity to one another, leading to numerous moments where attendees in line for 2D films were drawn into the VR area.
+All of the installations and VR experiences were in close proximity, leading to numerous moments where attendees in line for 2D films were drawn into the VR area.

 If the Tribeca Film Festival and the long lines at each VR film are any indication, VR filmmaking may be closer to reality than we think.